 Finding Prime Numbers Using Factorization

 Factorization is the best way to find prime numbers.
-The steps involved in using the factorization method are:
+As we already know, the prime numbers will comprise The steps involved in using the factorization method are:

 - Step 1: First find the factors of the given number